 Rental Assistance Demonstration (RAD).
 All RAD conversions undertake an environmental review to assess the site and proposed activities for hazards to the residents, including lead, asbestos, radon, or flooding.
 PHAs and owners undergoing RAD conversion are required to mitigate any environmental risks that arise from the environmental review.
 For rehab and new construction projects, PHAs complete a green Capital Needs Assessment (CNA) that provides a detailed analysis of energy-saving alternatives and other green building components and are required to utilize the most energy- and water-efficient options that are financially feasible.
 At minimum, PHAs or owners must use Energy Star®, WaterSense® or Federal Energy Management Program (FEMP)-designated products and appliances.
 HUD has also adopted innovative program provisions to ensure that owners have incentives to undertake cost-effective energy and water efficient improvements, regardless of whether utilities are paid by the owner or by the tenant.
-All projects are strongly encouraged to use building components that improve air quality and/or reduce environmental impact if doing so would incur little or no cost premium.
-Public Housing projects converting with any new construction construction must meet or exceed the latest IECC or ASHRAE codes that are adopted by HUD.

-They are also encouraged to meet or exceed the requirements for Energy Star for New Homes or Energy Star for Multifamily High-Rise buildings and to use industry-recognized green building certifications such as the US Green Building Council's LEED Rating System, Enterprise Green Communities Criteria, the National Green Building Standard, Green Globes, GreenPoint Rating, EarthCraft, Earth Advantage, Passive House, or Living Buildings.
+All rehab projects are strongly encouraged to use building components that improve air quality and/or reduce environmental impact if doing so would incur little or no cost premium.
+Public Housing Projects converting with any new construction are encouraged to meet or exceed the requirements for Energy Star for New Homes or Energy Star for Multifamily High-Rise buildings and to use industry-recognized green building certifications such as the US Green Building Council's LEED Rating System, Enterprise Green Communities Criteria, the National Green Building Standard, Green Globes, GreenPoint Rating, EarthCraft, Earth Advantage, Passive House, or Living Buildings.
 In addition, HUD has required above-code building standards in the Capital Fund Program, Choice Neighborhoods Program, the Section 202 Supportive Housing for the Elderly program for new construction, and recent CDBG-DR grants.